bryliebaird/coding_resources/node_server/README.md

 ### Express

+Install express by running this line of code in your terminal
 ```
 npm install express --save
 ```

 ###  EJS

+Install ejs by using this line of code in your terminal
 ```
 npm install ejs --save
 ```

 ### Request

+Install request by using this line of code in your terminal
 ```
 npm install request --save
 ```

 ## Route Handlers